 "With Justin, he's so happy for me," she told ELLE.com when The Sinner premiered.
 "I always say he's my biggest fan."

 "I'm fascinated by her.
-She's everything, man," Timberlake also writes in his book.
+She's everything, man," Timberlake also wrote in his book.
 "She just constantly surprises me with who she is, and who she's becoming, and I really hope I do the same for her.
 I'm excited to see what she's going to do next.
 I wake up and roll over and look at her, and I'm inspired."

 (Originally published Nov.
 2, 2018, at 4 a.m.
 PT)